 The Access Control section allows you to control access in and out of your network.
-Use this feature as Parental Controls to only grant access to approved sites, limit web access based on time or dates, and/or block access from applications like P2P utilities or games.
+Use this feature as a parental control to only grant access to approved sites, limit web access based on time or dates, and/or block access from applications like P2P utilities or games.